Troubleshooting UnitySync error using command line shell.exeCreated: 2012-04-20 08:09:59

 – Any logs that are produced by the shell run.

-Note: If you are not able to provide complete log files, or if those produced are too large to email, refer to this article for alternative ways to provide needed troubleshooting information.
+Note: If you are not able to provide complete log files, refer to this article for alternative ways to provide needed troubleshooting information.